ScooloV/bbpedia/docs/dungeon_bowl/set-up.md

 **MAGIULMi\$HAP22222ZTr\~**

 Teleportation spells are not *perfect, and can be* temperamental at best.
-There is *always a* chance that a player simply doesn\'t materialise *after being teleporter.* To represent this, *if a player that is being teleported rolls* the same number as the *Portal they are being teleported from,* they *will suffer a Magical Mishap.
+There is *always a* chance that a player simply doesn't materialise *after being teleporter.* To represent this, *if a player that is being teleported rolls* the same number as the *Portal they are being teleported from,* they *will suffer a Magical Mishap.
 For